janusqa/DjangoStore/README.md

   - add to list of installed apps in settings.py of main project as "django_filters"
   - eg. see filters.py, views.py
 - Searching. see views.py.  need to import SearchFilter from rest_framework.filters
+- Sorting. see views.py. need to import OrderingFilter from rest_framework.filters